 RM 380Z (Black Case)

 The 380Z was packaged in a large, black, 19-inch wide, rectangular metal case containing the power supply, a number of printed circuit boards and the optional 5¼-inch floppy disk drives.
 Early versions were contained in a light blue metal case with a white front and only had a cassette interface; only a small number of these were made.
-Our unit is one those early versions.
 The keyboard was separate and came in a tough metal case.

 Manufacturer: Research Machines

 Comment on This Page

 Magazines RELATED to RM 380Z (Black Case) in our Library

 Other Systems Related To RM 380Z (Black Case):

 This exhibit has a reference ID of CH2226.
 Please quote this reference ID in any communication with the Centre for Computing History.